A Portrait of Roger Scruton

 120 x 60cm, 2014

-This painting won the Ondaatje Prize for Portraiture, the major award of the Royal Society of Portrait Painters (RP), in 2016.
+This work won the Ondaatje Prize for Portraiture, the major award of the Royal Society of Portrait Painters (RP), in 2016.

 Thanks to Sir Roger’s fame*, it has garnered considerable attention.
 Nearly everyone who inquired about the portrait asked, “Is that a donkey or a horse?”

 It is a donkey.
-The donkey serves as a nod to Don Quixote, a man who aspired to become a knight in a time when knights no longer existed.
+The donkey serves as a nod to Don Quixote, a man who aspired to become a knight in an age when knights no longer existed.

 In Cervantes’ own words: